Probate Q&A Series

 • Distribute out-of-state assets according to the decedent’s will or state law.

 You typically coordinate filings and reports in both jurisdictions.
 The ancillary estate pays its own fees and costs.
 At the end, you close both estates.
-This process ensures the assets pass correctly to the heirs or beneficiaries.
+This process helps ensure the assets pass correctly to the heirs or beneficiaries.

 Key Steps for Handling Out-of-State Property